Naradsingh/Flux-v2/README.md

 Before you begin
 To follow the guide, you need the following:

-A Kubernetes cluster.
+# A Kubernetes cluster.
 We recommend Kubernetes kind for trying Flux out in a local development environment.
-A GitHub personal access token with repo permissions.
+# A GitHub personal access token with repo permissions.
 See the GitHub documentation on creating a personal access token.

-Objectives
+# Objectives

 Bootstrap Flux on a Kubernetes Cluster
 Deploy a sample application using Flux
 Customize application configuration through Kustomize patches Install the Flux CLI
 The flux command-line interface (CLI) is used to bootstrap and interact with Flux.

-To install the CLI with Homebrew run:
+# To install the CLI with Homebrew run:

 brew install fluxcd/tap/flux
-For other installation methods, see the CLI install documentation.

-Export your credentials
+# Export your credentials
 Export your GitHub personal access token and username:

 export GITHUB_TOKEN=<your-token>
 export GITHUB_USER=<your-username>

-Check your Kubernetes cluster
+# Check your Kubernetes cluster
 Check you have everything needed to run Flux by running the following command:

 flux check --pre

-The output is similar to:
+ # The output is similar to:

 ► checking prerequisites
 ✔ kubernetes 1.22.2 >=1.20.6